qgis/QGIS-Documentation/docs/user_manual/working_with_vector/vector_properties.rst

    * :guilabel:`Push labels away from other labels`: prevents labels being placed too close to labels from a different layer.

-   .. attention:: Because the last three require a build based on GEOS >= 3.10,
+   .. attention:: The last three options are only available on QGIS installed
-    they may not be available on your QGIS installation depending on the underlying GEOS version in use.
+      with GEOS_ >= 3.10 (see :menuselection:`Help --> About` menu).

 #.
 Fill the properties at your will; you can provide a more meaningful name to the rule.
 #.
 Press :guilabel:`OK`.